Vivian-Esangodudu/Vivian-Esangodudu/README.md

 ### Hi there 👋

-**Vivian-Esangodudu/Vivian-Esangodudu**A dynamic and analytical professional who has successfully transitioned from a Customer Support Specialist to a Solutions Architect and is adept in various solutions architecture methodologies.
+Vivian Esangodudu is a dynamic and analytical professional who has successfully transitioned from a Customer Support Specialist to a Solutions Architect and is adept in various solutions architecture methodologies.
 Possesses a strong foundation in IT, understands the importance of customer service, and has excellent communication and interpersonal skills.

 Skills:
 - Software Architecture